phetsims/phet-info/doc/phet-software-design-patterns.md

 It's possible to declare circular dependencies, but directly invoking and running code from both parts of the circular dependency at load time will not work.

-Some code is loaded in our "preloads" section, and is available through the global `phet` object, like `phet.joist.random`.
+Some code is loaded in our "preloads" section, and is available through the global `phet` object, like `phet.chipper.queryParameters`.
 These do not need any import statements to work, and should be available for all module-based code.

 #### Anatomy of a module: